-A program is a group of services intended to meet an individual's or family's needs.
-Home and community-based services provide opportunities for Medicaid beneficiaries to receive services in their own home or community rather than isolated settings.
-Many of these services are provided via waivers, which provide additional services to those regularly covered by Medicaid.
+Home and community-based services allow people to receive services at home or in their community rather than in isolated settings.
+Many services are provided via waivers, which provide additional services to those regularly covered by

 What is the PACE?